A recap of my time living in a Russian restaurant off the historic Highway 1 in northern California…Day one- Cooperation

 - Sometimes, things don’t turn out as you expect them to.
 And it is okay when this happens, as long as you learn from it and move forward: I am sure these girls do live intentionally together as a small community.
 They simply were not the particular type of community I was looking for as this was not their main focus.
 I am still grateful to have been granted an opportunity to step into their lives for a moment in time and experience a daily existence that is drastically different than my own (an experience I constantly try to create myself for the reader).
 I took this as an opportunity to apply a lesson learned in my last community visit- that communal living forces you to live in close quarters with those you otherwise would not normally get to know on a personal basis and to value and accept this person for who they are and their personal strengths even if their beliefs, behaviors, and views differ from your own.

 - Happiness and a feeling of ‘home’ is internal: I truly loved my time here even though I did not find what I came in search of.
-I was blissful in my state of being and simply grateful for a beautiful landscape to admire and to have some interesting literature to ponder.
+I was blissful in my state of being and simply grateful for a beautiful landscape to admire, new people to meet and learn with, and to have some interesting literature to ponder.
 Home has become wherever I am be that in the van, at a community, or sitting on the side of the road.
 Home, is me.

 And, my overall experience was not a failure in itself.
 The girls were hospitable and treated me kindly in my time here.
 They were sure that I was always well fed and had everything I needed to be comfortable.
 The idea they have for the restaurant is really neat and the food they serve is delicious beyond a doubt.
 I highly recommend trying it if you are looking for a pit stop on your way down Highway 1.
 I simply could not extract from them what I was looking for in terms of communal living and witnessed no practice of intentional living outside of the daily meditation.
 As a trio of friends living and operating a unique small town eatery- it is an utter success.